qaisjp/comm2-report/chapters/4-impl/8000-challenges/60-typescript.md

 To prevent bugs, it is important for our code to raise a compile-time error if we changed the declaration of `UserProfileData`.
 However, we discovered that this code would not cause an error because the ` as ` keyword converts an object of type `any` into the type on the right hand side.

 We discovered that in a previous version of TypeScript `<UserProfileData> { ... }` was a type _assertion_ - asserting that a given object was of the type `UserProfileData`, without actually checking the object.
-In that same version, using `{ ... } as UserProfileData` would throw an compile-time error as the types do not match.
+In that same version, using `{ ... } as UserProfileData` would throw a compile-time error as the types do not match.

 In later versions, TypeScript had to remove the `<T> x` syntax as it clashed with a JavaScript extension called "JSX", which allows programmers to write HTML inside JavaScript code.
 To provide the same type assertion feature, the TypeScript developers weakened the ` as ` keyword, no longer making it possible to write an object, declare _and_ check its type at the same time [@HowCanCreate].